netascode/nac-test/dev-docs/PRD_AND_ARCHITECTURE.md

 **When to Use `--pyats`**:

-1. **API Test Development**: Writing or debugging PyATS tests for API-based verifications (APIC, vManage, ISE)
+1. **API Test Development**: Writing or debugging PyATS tests for API-based verifications (APIC, SDWAN Manager, ISE)
    - Iterate on test logic without Robot Framework overhead
    - Faster feedback loop (5-10 seconds vs 5-10 minutes)
    - Focus on Python code, not Jinja2 templates